Info-gap decision theory

 Info-gap decision theory seeks to optimize robustness to failure under severe uncertainty, in particular applying sensitivity analysis of the stability radius type to perturbations in the value of a given estimate of the parameter of interest.
 It has some connections with Wald's maximin model; some authors distinguish them, others consider them instances of the same principle.

-It has been developed by Yakov Ben-Haim, and has found many applications and described as a theory for decision-making under "severe uncertainty".
+It was developed by Yakov Ben-Haim, and has found many applications and described as a theory for decision-making under "severe uncertainty".
 It has been criticized as unsuited for this purpose, and alternatives proposed, including such classical approaches as robust optimization.

-Summary

-Info-gap is a theory: it assists in decisions under uncertainty.
-It does this by using models, each built on the last.
-One begins with a model for the situation, where some parameter or parameters are unknown.

-Then takes an estimate for the parameter, and one analyzes how sensitive the outcomes under the model are to the error in this estimate.

-Uncertainty model Starting from the estimate, an uncertainty model measures how far away other values of the parameter are: as uncertainty increases, the set of values increase.